simonvanvliet/Image2Insight/Setup/setup_conda.md

 ```
 conda create --name i2i_p0_env python=3.9 ipykernel numpy scipy scikit-image matplotlib
 ```

+- Note: to be able to use the environment within Jupyter you need to install the `ipykernel` package

 ### Test new Conda Environment
 - Open Jupyter Labs as described above